Chapter 24

 White noise remained.
 My senses did not return.

-I had escaped from the future, only to be trapped in some incorporeal limbo state, not even sure I was alive.
+I had escaped from the future, only to be trapped in some incorporeal limbo state.
+I was not even sure if I was alive.

 Back Chapter 23 Chapter 25Forward